 Awareness is a major obstacle.
 The patient and family need to be educated in the vast opportunities for participation in adaptive sports through therapeutic recreation programs that increase their function and well-being.
 It is important to inform families of the physical health benefits, but also the psychologic benefits of exercise, including enhanced self-image, body awareness, motor development, and mood.19

-Injuries to disabled athletes can be minimized in the future as more knowledge is obtained regarding them.
-Currently there are no set outcome measures for disabled athletes and their injuries.
-However, there are classification systems that all disabled athletes must go through to be properly paired against athletes of similar abilities.
-This encourages fair play and also reduces injury.
+Injuries to athletes with disability may be minimized in the future as more knowledge is obtained.
+Currently there are no set outcome measures for athletes with disability and their injuries.
+A study of 2016 US Paralympians revealed only 24% of responding athletes participated in a consistent injury prevention program.35 However, there are classification systems that all athletes with disability must go through to be properly paired against athletes of similar abilities.
+This encourages fair play and reduces injury.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

 The emerging field of regenerative medicine may offer an intriguing area of focus for future practice.
-However, there exists a lack of significant prospective studies at this time.
-As with able-bodied athletes, illegal performance enhancement through drugs and the illegal practice of “boosting” must be watched for and prevented.
+However, there exists a lack of significant prospective studies currently.
+As with able-bodied athletes, illegal performance enhancement through drugs and the illegal practice of “boosting” must be monitored and prevented.

 - Herman, Daniel, et al. “The Para-Athlete.”
 DeLee & Drez’s Orthopaedic Sports Medicine, 4th ed., Elsevier Saunders, 2015, pp. 356–364.

 - U.S. Census Bureau, Survey of Income and Program Participation, June–September 2005 and May–August 2010.